International Clinical Trials Day: why cancer trials matter for patients in Ireland

 Trials are not a last resort

-One of the most important messages Angela shared was that clinical trials are not only for people who have exhausted every other option.
+One of the most important messages shared through the recent coverage is that clinical trials are not only for people who have exhausted every other option.

 Trials can take place at many stages of treatment.
-They can involve new drugs, radiotherapy techniques, surgical approaches, medical devices, or quality-of-life interventions such as physiotherapy, diet and exercise programmes.
+They may involve new drugs, radiotherapy techniques, surgical approaches, medical devices, or quality-of-life interventions such as physiotherapy, diet and exercise programmes.

 Why investment matters